< Updates

 Memories

 Another album that I surely stumbled upon shortly after Bossanova or perhaps at the same time?
 Either way, these two albums blend together for me.
-There a speedier edge to this one, though.
-Oh, the “Eiffel Tower” track is actually on this album.
+There is a speedier edge to this one, though.
+Oh, wait, the “Eiffel Tower” track is actually on this album.
 My bad (I mean, how PRO is this site, right?).
-A nice cover of Jesus & Mary Chain’s Head On and a driving Subbacultcha.
+There’s a nice cover of Jesus & Mary Chain’s Head On and a driving Subbacultcha.
 Before you get there, the track Letter to Memphis has been in my head a lot lately.
-So many Pixies tracks that sometimes the titles aren’t attached to the song for me.
-More spacey futuristic tracks, and the lovely Motorway to Roswell that has the most lovely outro piano ever.
-I’m sure it would segue very well into another piano track, perhaps.
+So many Pixies tracks … so many that sometimes the titles aren’t attached to the song for me.
+Truly some are a batch of musical feelings with noise and words.

 Cover Artwork